edwardrf/xcj_swarm/README.md

 Build a swarm of robots with autonomus behavior to achieve their goals by interacting with each other using IR communication.

+Requirements:

+Each basic robot contains the fllowing:
+1x microcontroller Attiny2313
+1x motor controller L293D
+2x gear motors
+1x LiPo battery 3.7V
+1x IR sensor + IR emitter
+1x microfon

+A custom made PCB will be used.
+This PCB will be mounted into a 3D printed casing which contains the gear motors and the wheels as well the IR sensor array.

+Maximum price for the basic robot should not exceed 5US$

 Each robot will have a basic programming and basic hardware platform.
 The basic programming is: